 Eurofound’s long-established observatories on industrial relations (EIRO) and working conditions (EWCO) have since 2014 been combined to form EurWORK: the European Observatory of Working Life.
-EurWORK gathers all Eurofound's resources on working conditions and industrial relations, and is supported by a Network of European Correspondents across all EU Member States and Norway.
+EurWORK gathers all Eurofound's resources on working conditions and sustainable work, and industrial relations and social dialogue.
+It is supported by a Network of Eurofound Correspondents across all EU Member States and Norway.

 Eurofound runs two regular surveys on working life issues: the European Working Conditions Survey (EWCS) and the European Company Survey (ECS).

-Involvement of the social partners in the European Semester: 2016 update
+Involvement of social partners in the national recovery and resilience plans